aws-samples/amazon-kinesis-data-analytics-examples/ScheduledScaling/README.md

 2. Kinesis Data Analytics application is not scaled unless it is running.

     This is by design.
-The included Python code first checks to see if the Kinesis Data Analytics application is running and only
+The included Python code first checks to see if the Kinesis Data Analytics application is running and only updates the KPU count if the application has a status of RUNNING.

 ## References